apoxadmin/apox/apo-x.org/wp-content/plugins/custom-css-js-php/readme.txt

 Author:            flippercode
 Donate link:       (a link for donating)
 Requires at least: 2.0.0
-Tested up to:      3.9
+Tested up to:      4.7
 Stable tag:        Apply CSS/JS/PHP using Shortcode, Actions and Fitlers.
-Extended Functionality of your Themes & Plugins.
+Extend Functionality of your Themes & Plugins.

 == Description ==
 Custom CSS-JS-PHP is a very innovative idea to keep seperate your custom code from plugins & themes so you can upgrade